derekwaters/derekwaters.github.io/_posts/2023-09-11-ansible-for-devops-part1.markdown

 ---
 ## The Use Case

-A customer with a well-defined pipeline for delivering Kubernetes applications to the cloud had a need to expand their framework to deliver VM-based applications to a public cloud.
+A potential automation user with a well-defined pipeline for delivering Kubernetes applications to the cloud had a need to expand their framework to deliver VM-based applications to a public cloud.
 Their basic requirements were:

 - Use existing Terraform automation to provision cloud infrastructure
 - Separation of concerns - let the app owners be responsible for pre-rollout checks, application installation and verification testing